ZXVentures/ze-hodor/README.md

 <img align="left" width="0" height="192px" hspace="10"/>

-### This repository is the service to manage bookings on Zé Delivery rooms.
+### This repository is the App to manage bookings on Zé Delivery rooms.